 Ikuya’s brother, Natsuya, ends up getting some development here as well.
 It becomes clear that he needs to take both his life and his younger brother a little more seriously.
 We get to see him reunite with Haruka and Asahi, and I think we start seeing a glimmer of the attitude change that Natsuya is in need of.

-Our high school characters get a brief appearance, long enough for Gou to relate to Nagisa and Rei that Rin has beaten Australia’s base time in his competition, so he’s eligible to compete in the big race in Japan that everyone is trying to qualify for.
+Our high school characters get a brief appearance, long enough for Gou to relay to Nagisa and Rei that Rin has beaten Australia’s base time in his competition, so he’s eligible to compete in the big race in Japan that everyone is trying to qualify for.
 Sosuke also gets a brief scene in this episode as well.

 We get to see the beginning of the Japanese college competition, and it’s not surprising that Haruka beats the base time and qualifies for the big race.
 We also get to see a race that pits Asahi against Hiyori.
 And right at the end of the episode, we get a surprise: Haruka competing in a race he normally wouldn’t, just so we can swim with Ikuya again.
 Apparently, part of Ryuuji’s training was to prepare him for this race.
 Unfortunately, the episode ends right as the competitors start the race, so we won’t know how this ends up going until next week.